Liberia declared Ebola-free, signalling end to West African epidemic

 'WORLD UNDERPREPARED'

-Experts said progress had been made in the region's response to Ebola, with new cases having dwindled thanks to public health campaigns, the construction of new hospitals, efforts to trace and isolate potential sufferers and the safe treatment and burial of patients and victims.
+Experts said progress had been made in the region's response to Ebola, with new cases having dwindled due to public health campaigns, efforts to trace and isolate potential sufferers and the safe treatment and burial of patients and victims.

 But it said the countries would still struggle to deal with any future large outbreak of Ebola, which is passed on through blood and bodily fluids and killed around 40 percent of those who contracted the virus.